paolord/cappu/README.md

 # cappu

-Trigger desktop notifications from any testing frameworks, based on growl.
+Trigger desktop notifications from JS testing frameworks, based on growl.

 Works with the following testing frameworks and reporters:
 * Mocha
+  * spec
-  * Spec
+  * tap